mashablair/scoreboard-react/README.md

 # scoreboard-react
 Scoreboard app built with React.js.
+This app is a rewrite of a previous app by using React 16.

 ## To view the app in a browser:
 https://mashablair.github.io/scoreboard-react/